ksstrat/milestone-project-3/TESTING.md

         * An empty line is added after the last line of code.

 10. * ***Issue:***
-        * W391 blankl line at end of file: A blank line after the last empty line.
+        * W391 blank line at end of file: A blank line after the last empty line.
     * ***Solution:***
         * The opposite of 9.
 Unnecessary lines removed.